 Why do so many people love Rochester?
 Maybe it’s because everyone here seems to know some ultra-secret hip place that no one else knows about.
 Or maybe it’s the more well-known experiences we all share together: the culture, food, music, and film that make Rochester truly one-of-a-kind.

-Rochester has a thriving music scene.
 The Eastman School of Music, one of the top musical institutes in America, is part of the University of Rochester and hosts nightly events open to students and the public.
 The Rochester International Jazz Festival is a popular downtown music event that The New York Times placed as one of the top four jazz festivals in the US.
 The Memorial Art Gallery houses the only full-size Baroque Italian organ in North America.
 Visitors can enjoy Sunday recitals.

 Photography & Film

 Considered the birthplace of the women’s right movement, Seneca Falls, NY (about an hour out of Rochester) was the site of the first Women’s Rights Convention.
 Soon afterward, however, another convention was held in Rochester, and a new movement was born, led by Susan B. Anthony, originally from Rochester, and Elizabeth Cady Stanton from Seneca Falls.
 The public can visit the Susan B. Anthony House, Rochester’s first national historic landmark, and the hub where Anthony organized campaigns, wrote speeches, and planned strategies as president of the American Woman Suffrage Association.
 Anthony is also buried in historic Mount Hope Cemetery, and her grave is a popular feature.
 The University of Rochester is home to the Susan B. Anthony Center for Women’s Leadership, which offers research opportunities, programs and events.
 Anthony was instrumental in getting the first female student accepted to this institution of higher learning.